 Under the Force Majeure Annex, a party seeking to terminate Affected Transactions will be able to specify in the notice of termination the relevant Transactions to be terminated, provided that two Local Business Days’ notice is given in respect of the Early Termination Date.
 In this situation, the other party would in any case have the right to terminate any or all other Affected Transactions on the same Early Termination Date if prior notice is given.
 The Working Group agreed that this approach would be more appropriate and would discourage a party from electing to terminate only those Transactions that are in its favour since the other party could terminate the remaining Transactions.

 An important exception to the general right of termination by the parties in respect of an Illegality or a Force Majeure Event is that an Affected Party would not have the initial right of termination in a situation where only its Credit Support Provider is affected by the relevant event.
 In this situation, the Affected Party would only be able to terminate any or all other Affected Transactions if the other party has initiated the process by electing to terminate some, but not all, of the Affected Transactions.
 The Working Group felt that it is only necessary for the non-Affected Party to determine the impact upon the credit support provided to it.
-However, to again discourage that party from electing to terminate only those Transactions that are in its favour, the Affected Party has been given the ability to terminate any or all other Affected Transactions where the non-Affected Party has chosen to terminate some Transactions as a result of the Illegality or Force Majeure on or in regard to the Credit Support Provider.
+However, to again discourage that party from electing to terminate only those Transactions that are in its favour, the Affected Party has been given the ability to terminate any or all other Affected Transactions where the non-Affected Party has chosen to terminate some Transactions as a result of the Illegality or Force Majeure Event on or in regard to the Credit Support Provider.

 9. Deferral of Obligations